Enthusiasm (film): Release and Reception

 Just before the film’ release the director wrote: “The shooting of Enthusiasm was completed more than half a year ago.
 Released by the factory for the 1930 October celebrations, it’s still not been released to the public.
 It awaits a serious appraisal of its merits and shortcomings.
 It awaits a strict, but not irrelevant evaluation.
 Not an evaluation in general terms (outside of time and space), but one based on sound cinema’s present state of development.”

 The movie was released on 2 April 1931.
 Audiences were confused by the work and there were not many positive reviews—therefore, Enthusiasm did not fare well in theaters and was quickly taken out of circulation. "[Enthusiasm] was rediscovered only in the 1960s due to renewed interest to the Soviet avant-garde in the West.
 Enthusiasm was restored by the National Dovzhenko Film Studios on request of the State Film Agency of Ukraine in 2011.”
+In the early 1970s, the Anthology Film Archives selected Enthusiasm for its collection of essential cinema.